 When you buy something from a seller online using PayPal and the transaction is ultimately refunded, the money will typically be refunded to the original payment method you used for the transaction if you used a credit card, Visa debit card, Mastercard debit card or PayPal balance.
 If you used a bank account as the payment method for the transaction, we will refund the money to your bank account, or to your PayPal balance if we cannot refund it to your bank account.
 For purchases you make in a seller’s store location that you paid for using your PayPal account and the transaction is ultimately refunded, the money will be refunded to your PayPal balance.

 If PayPal performed a currency conversion for your transaction and a refund is issued:

-- Within 60 days of the date of the original payment, the transaction exchange rate used at the time of the original payment will apply.
+Within 1 day of the date of the original payment, PayPal’s transaction exchange rate (including our currency conversion fee) used at the time of the original payment will apply.

-- Beyond 60 days of the date of the original payment, PayPal’s transaction exchange rate on the date of the refund will apply.
+Beyond 1 day of the date of the original payment, PayPal’s transaction exchange rate (including our currency conversion fee) on the date of the refund will apply.

 Money will be refunded in the currency you paid; or if we are unable to refund in the currency you paid, in your primary holding currency; or if we are unable to refund in your primary holding currency, then in Canadian dollars.